SERG-Delft/SQLCoRGi/README.md

 ## Features

-This tool takes in an SQL query (in String format) and returns MC/DC coverage rules for that query.
+This tool takes in an SQL query (as a string) and returns MC/DC coverage rules for that query.
 If the query contains an error, this tool will throw an appropriate exception, which clearly indicates what went wrong.

 ## Getting started